Edward Venables-Vernon-Harcourt: Archbishop of York

 After the death of Archbishop William Markham.
 Venables-Vernon was nominated on 26 November 1807 as archbishop of York, and was confirmed in St. James's Church, Westminster on 19 January 1808.
 In the same year, on 20 January, he was gazetted a privy councillor, and made Lord High Almoner to George III, an office which he also held under Queen Victoria's reign.

 According to the account of Dean Alford:

 "Archbishop Harcourt was very fond of hunting, so fond that he was very near refusing the archbishopric because he thought if he accepted he should have to give it up.
 He consulted a friend, who said that he must take counsel with others.
 'Of course I should never join the meet,’ said the Archbishop, 'but you know I might fall in with the hounds by accident.'
 After some time the friend came back and said that on the whole the party considered that the Archbishop might hunt, provided he did not shout."

 Venables-Vernon was a member of the queen's council who had charge of George III during his illness.
 He was an eloquent speaker, and occasionally spoke in the House of Lords on ecclesiastical matters, but usually abstained from political contentions.
 He lived under five successive monarchs, and was respected for benevolence and simplicity of character.
-On 15 January 1831 he took the surname of Harcourt only on inheriting the large estates of the Harcourt family, which came to him on the death of his cousin, Field-marshal William, third and last Earl Harcourt.
+On 15 January 1831 he took the surname of Harcourt only on inheriting the large estates of the Harcourt family, which came to him on the death of his first cousin, Field-marshal William, third and last Earl Harcourt.